nikhil2050/Jenkins_HelloWorld/Nk_Readme.txt

 				- Tomcat Url : http://localhost:8080

 	Step6: Build Now
+    Step7: Visit and verify the deployment on http://localhost:8080/sample/

 -- --------------------------
 Jenkins Beginner Tutorial 12 - Notifications - How to send Email from Jenkins